elemental/Elemental/doc/source/advanced/condensed.rst

 General to Hessenberg
 ---------------------
-Not yet written.
+Not yet written but planned.

 General to bidiagonal
 ---------------------
-Not yet written.
+Not yet written but planned.